What Does the Policy Need to Include?

-- Information Collected – The categories of personal information the website collects.
+- Information Collected: The categories of personal information the website collects.

 Under the California Unfair Competition Law, website operators who do not comply with the California Online Privacy Protection Act could be sued by the California Attorney General, District Attorneys, County Counsel, or City Attorneys for “unfair competition.”

-Disclaimer: This post discusses general legal issues, but it does not constitute legal advice in any respect.
+Disclaimer: This article discusses general legal issues and developments.
+Such materials are for informational purposes only and may not reflect the most current law in your jurisdiction.
+These informational materials are not intended, and should not be taken, as legal advice on any particular set of facts or circumstances.
 No reader should act or refrain from acting on the basis of any information presented herein without seeking the advice of counsel in the relevant jurisdiction.
-Doug Bend expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this post.
+Bend Law Group, PC expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this article.